Treasures of Northern Ethiopia

 • Tips

-Departures on September 25 (Meskel) and November 25 (Axum Sion) take place over 11 days and 10 nights
+Departures on September 25 (Meskel) and November 25 (Axum Sion) take place over 7 days and 6 nights.
+Contact us for price

 Details of your trip